 I was wrong.

 I felt more power from the 12mm DEEP4s massage than I did from competing 16mm massagers.
-I have to assume, at one point, the extra depth doesn’t really matter.
+I have to assume, at one point, the extra depth doesn’t really matter (although the Reathlete massage gun is far more powerful than the truMedic massage gun which has a 10mm depth).

 Many are shocked by the power of a massage gun the first time they use them.
 In fact, these devices can be too powerful for some.
 Accordingly, speed control is a much needed feature.